temesgenmelaku1990/Enrollment-Management-System/README.md

 # Enrollment-Management-System
 Enrollment system made easy!
 This system aims to minimize the effort and stressful time of everyone during enrolment process.
 This is a user-friendly system, so it is easy for everyone to use the system most especially its functionality.
 There will be no more manual enrolment transaction that took a lot of time of work because this computerized enrolment system is way better that it can help save time, money and alleviate stress.
-This system is made of Microsoft Visual Studio 2015 and MS Access Database.
+This system is made of Microsoft Visual Studio 2015 and MS Access Database.Here i have made that the any number of users can signup and use this Enrollment System by adding Students or teachers details
 These are the following features of the system.
 Student:
 Adding new Student,